calvin-mcd/PowerVan/README.md

 ## Credits

-swear_wolf

-matthewdias

-big thanks to shwilliam#6993 for letting me take his KLE to design a rp2040 board!
+big thanks to the swear_wolf for the idea and inspiration and to matthewdias for opensourcing their invaluable pcb work to the community.

 Any questions, contact Calvin\#0563 on Discord.